system-dev-formations/systemdevlabs/git-beginner/github.md

 How to manage our project in github

-Go to
+In your gitub account, create a new repository named git-airbus
+Select Public, don't check README, .gitignore , License

-## create a github project
+## Create a github project

 ## Check our current branch main
 ```